jotasprout/jotasprout.github.io-OLD/_posts/2017-08-14-M-is-for-MySQL.markdown

 * https://seravo.fi/2015/10-reasons-to-migrate-to-mariadb-if-still-using-mysql
 * https://mariadb.com/kb/en/mariadb/mariadb-vs-mysql-features/

-They have excellent (and visually attactrive) documentation which you might want to check out because MariaDB uses a slightly different syntax so there's a wee learning curve.
+They have excellent (and visually attactrive) documentation and MariaDB uses the same language and syntax as MySQL so there's no learning curve.

 So, let's get to installing.